rebecci918/gis_maps/README.md

 lab5: Made in GIS 1.
 The purpose of this lab was to show estimations of sea level rise using a DEM processing including raster calculator.

-income, median income, and employment debate maps: The goal of this lab was to create maps that argued your point for a class debate about the diversity of Maine using U.S. cenus data.
+income, median income, and employment debate maps: Made in GIS 2The goal of this lab was to create maps that argued your point for a class debate about the diversity of Maine using U.S. cenus data.
 I was on the side agruing that Maine is not diverse.